GIScience/gis-training-resource-center/content/Modul_1/en_qgis_start.md

 ### Try out Further Functionalities of QGIS

-Have a look at the video examples below:
+Have a look at the tabbed video examples below:

-XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX

 ````{tab-set}
 ```{tab-item} Move and Zoom